• Skip to primary navigation

 Lipton Tea Time Moms' Brunch

-While our monthly gatherings are not this elaborate, since it was a special gathering, I wanted each person to walk away with a little something.
-I like to give favors that I know guests can use, so in keeping with the tea theme, I made my Lemon Ginger Honey Marmalade.
-I used my regular recipe, but then added a teaspoon of Lipton's Lemon Ginger Herbal Tea to each.
-It was pretty easy to make a big batch, place into mini mason jars, and tie with baker's twine in coordinating colors.
+Our monthly gatherings are not always this elaborate.
+Since it was a special gathering, I wanted each person to walk away with a little something.
+I like to give favors that I know guests can use.
+So in keeping with the tea theme, I made my Lemon Ginger Honey Marmalade.

 Cheers to good friends